Q&A: Henry Rollins

 Should I be sad when I hear a Pogues song in a car commercial, or should I be happy knowing those dudes are (hopefully) finally making some money?

 I think it’s great when I hear a song from a band like that in a commercial.
 Buzzcocks, the Fall, Iggy, I think it’s great.
 They have won the day.
-They started out not being wanted and now they are.
+They started not being wanted, and now they are.
 I think that’s a win.

 Have you ever had Cincinnati chili?
 If so, thoughts?